alexqfredrickson/notes/aws/aws.md

 DynamoDB does not support JOIN operators, and prefers denormalized schemas.

+DynamoDB Streams track item-level modifications in DynamoDB tables for up to 24 hours, and log them.
+Lambda can trigger in response to a DynamoDB event.

+DynamoDB will throttle requests beyond provisioned RCU (read capacity unit)s and/or WCU (write capacity unit)s for the database.
+This can be due to poor partition key choices.

 #### DynamoDB Accelerator (DAX)

 DynamoDB Accelerator ia a DynamoDB caching service that provides microsecond-level performance (compared to native DynamoDB millisecond performance).
 It is designed for eventually consistent data.
 It supports server-side encryption-at-rest and encryption-in-transit via TLS/x509.